skellystudios/skelly-io/skellyio-jekyll/_posts/2016-04-01-twelve_tasks_of_hercules_as_advised_by_McKinsey.md

 Attempting to catch up with established competition not advised.
 Instead, should do a SWOT analysis to find correct niche in market.

 ### 4. Catch the Erymanthian Boar
-Given the religious sensitivities around the consumption of Pork by followers of many large players in the religion sector, The Firm recommends that The Client should find a Halaal and Kosher alternative for this task.
+Given the religious sensitivities around the consumption of Pork by followers of many large players in the religion market, The Firm recommends that The Client should find a Halaal and Kosher alternative for this task.

 ### 5. Clean out the Augean Stables
 An unresolved budgetary allocation dispute has meant that it is unclear whether the mandate for maintenance of the stable site lies with the Facilities Management Department or with the Sanitation Department.
 The firm believes that there is little chance for [ TODO ]